ENIXER/JavaChallenge2014/Rule.en.md

 L<sub>i</sub>: The number of programming language to propagate (from 0 to 7).
 The order of L<sub>0</sub> to L<sub>4</sub> is not concerned.

-Once an AI program prints its action, its turn finish.
+Once an AI program prints its action, its turn finishes.
 Note that, if an AI program does not print its action within 1 second from the beginning of a turn, it will be terminated by force.

 <a name="PseudoCode"></a>